GLOBAL MARKETS-Stocks and bond yields sink as growth fears set in

 A huge, 7 percent of national output, current account gap, makes Britain and the pound highly vulnerable to any halt in the investment that has flooded into London property markets from Russian and Chinese investors in recent years.

 Money markets are also now pricing in a good chance of a cut in one or more of the Bank of England's official interest rates to zero within the next three months.
-Sterling fell as low as $1.2798 in Asian trading before recovering to $1.2986.
+Sterling fell as low as $1.2798 in Asian trading.

 "The next catalyst for a sterling sell-off could come from the Bank of England next week," wrote BNP Paribas strategists in a research note.